fornclake/fornclake.dev/tutorials/zelda-like-4.0/player-movement-and-animation.md

 	sprite.flip_h = (sprite_direction == "Left")
 ```

-We'll set the animation to "Walk" and stop the sprite if the player isn't moving.
+Now in `_physics_process` we'll set the animation to "Walk" and stop the sprite if the player isn't moving.

 ```gdscript
 func _physics_process(_delta):